crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 and there are clearly surface arguments which can be quoted in favor of microservices.

-This and the herd mentality (don't upset the herd) will lead to microservices being adopted.

-Finally, those arguing for microservices may be *passionte engineers.*  They may even be the brightest engineers on the team.

 The question is, why would the programmers want the microservices; why would anyone be passionite about something which costs 60% more with no perceivable additional value?

-#### Two-pizza teams

-As an aside, the microservices argument favors "going fast" and working in small teams.
-If Amazon Retail was successful this way why should all teams not favor this dogma?
-This is yet another Amazon argument, as to, the question **"why microservices?"**

-It could be said that employing this dogma from the success of Retail across all business lines is leading to very demise of Amazon; the adoption of a "best practice", without though any data to support the belief that microservces are better *for the task at hand.*

-**Cost data** would win the argument but there is no control experiment, therefore, there is no comparative cost data; and the dogma is followed.

 ## Why the programmers prefer Microservices

-Programmers are introverts.
-And code and the quality of code is relative to the task at hand, along with business pressure to deliver.
-Most code can be written and solve a small problem multiple ways.
-In React, you could be using web-hooks, or you could prefer React before WebHooks.
-In Java you could be using Lambda expressions with streams;
+Programmers are generally introverts.

+The quality of code is relative to the task at hand, along with business pressure to deliver.
-or you might prefer using a collection with a for loop.
-This comes down to mostly taste.

-More important than taste is time to market.
+More important than taste is time to market!

 When pressed with a deadline; if your job is on the line, any working code will do.

 Programmers are also one of the most scare resources for any business.
-It takes most people ten years professionally to become a strong programmer, and another ten to become an expert.
-There are not enough working 20+ year hands-on programmers.
-Most move into management long before the 20 year mark.
-This is another symptom of the problem of programming style; and problem of the cost-value of writing code.

 Code can always be better, and a system can always be better.
-Any code can be optimized further for latency and is typically _sub-optimal_ latency wise.
+Any code can be optimized further for latency and is typically sub-optimal latency wise.

-The question which should be asked before shipping code, is this code good enough fot the task at hand.
+In business and in general, the question which should be asked before shipping code, is this code good enough fot the task at hand?
 This is the correct question to ask yourself.

 The interfaces are more important than the implementation, and the implementation is important but it rarely is perfect and it rarely needs to be perfect.

 Given the business deadlines, and code perfection,